WWE ‘Raw’ Results & Review: The Broken Booking Of Braun Strowman Continues, And Trish Stratus Returns

 WWE Raw came to us this week from the Scotiabank Arena in Toronto, Canada.
-The two notable moments of this week’s Raw was the return of former WWE Women’s champion Trish Stratus, and a supposed heel-turn by Braun Strowman.
+The two notable moments of this week’s Raw was the return of former WWE Women’s champion Trish Stratus, and a supposed heel turn by Braun Strowman.
 As the Inquisitr reported, the AT&T Center recently revealed six matches for Hell in a Cell, including Braun Strowman facing Roman Reigns for the WWE Universal Championship.
 So, it wasn’t a huge surprise when “The Monster in the Bank” kicked off Raw by cashing in his championship contract to face “The Big Dog” at the WWE pay-per-view, and that bout will be a Hell in a Cell match.
 The main event of Raw was then booked which featured Braun Strowman teaming with Roman Reigns to face Dolph Ziggler and Drew McIntyre.

 The WWE really wants fans to get behind their push of Roman Reigns, and they are going to great lengths to do so.
 They first got a large portion of fans to cheer “The Big Dog” over Brock Lesnar by making “The Beast Incarnate” look like a lazy champion, though many fans and analysts felt like this negative booking did the company more harm than good.
 Then on last week’s Raw, the WWE had The Shield reunite to get fans behind Roman Reigns.
 The only problem with that decision is that all three members of The Shield attacked the very popular Braun Strowman, a babyface.
 Though they are faces, in heel-like fashion, The Shield ganged up on Braun and powerbombed him through the announce table.
 This left the live audience partly cheering because they loved The Shield reuniting, and partly silent because fans love “The Monster in the Bank.”
 Now, the WWE is trying to get fans behind Reigns by having Stowman turn heel.